gpropf/clarity/README.md

 The current system is the result of several complete refactorings over the Summer of 2022 that I undertook as I realized the shortcomings of each successive approach.
 The current system basically uses several approaches rather than a single programming paradigm.
 We do not try to extract all the needed functionality from either an object hierarchy or a system of template functions.
 Thus, there are OO elements such as the fact that I implement some of the more complex controls (like the CanvasGrid) as child classes of more generalized ones.
 However, I also use templates extensively to allow C++ types to be used directly in web controls.
 Finally, there is a large templated factory class that can keep track of many of the parameters that go into making web UI elements.

 ### The Object Hierarchy ###

+__JavaScript__

+There is one main JavaScript file called `Clarity.js`.
+It contains a class called `CLElement` that acts as a kind of "mirror image" of `ClarityNode` in the JS world.
+A better name might have been JSProxy since that's what it really is and does.
+It exists to carry out the system's tasks for a given node on the JS side.
+There's also `Selectables.js` which performs similar tasks for the C++ classes in `Selectables.cpp`.
+These files might end up getting merged.
+There's also `Util.js` which does what the name suggests it might.

+__C++__

 **`ClarityNode`**: Base class for all nodes.
 Implements most of the system's basic behavior.
 Does *not* contain a model pointer, and cannot be instantiated due to its pure virtual methods.